Joe Biden to meet Pope Francis to talk COVID, climate, poverty | DW | 29.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The first stop for the devout Catholic US president is an audience with the pope, then Biden will make the case for democratic values and US leadership on climate change at the G20 and COP26 meetings.
+The first stop of his Europe trip for the devout Catholic US president is an audience with the pope, before pressing the case for democratic values and US leadership on climate change at the G20 and COP26 meetings.

 Joe Biden's pro-democracy message has been overshadowed by ongoing legislative gridlock and discontent at home